- Maps and Directions to Berkeley Lab

 If you have not completed the required safety training, you must be accompanied by an escort while on the experiment floor of Building 6.
 Escorts are directly responsible for your safety and must accompany you at all times while inside the ALS.
 If your work requires unescorted access, you must register with the User Services Office by creating an account on ALSHub.
 For additional information, contact the User Services Office.

-Public tours of Berkeley Lab and the Advanced Light Source are available through the Public Affairs Department.
-For more information, see the Berkeley Lab Public Tours page.
+Public tours of Berkeley Lab and the Advanced Light Source have been paused.

 Berkeley Lab’s Workforce Development & Education offers a variety of educational and internship opportunities for teachers and students.
 Tours and hands-on activities are available for K-12 students and schools as are educational programs for older students.